alan-morais/alan-morais/README.md

 ### Hey you! 😁

-My name is Alan Morais from Brazil (🇧🇷).
+My name is Alan Morais from Brazil :brazil:.
 I've been working as Front-End Developer since 2019.

-In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵).
+In my free time I like to watch movies 🎞️ and series 📺, to read books 📚, to listen to music 🎵.

 Would you like to find me?